-- 1. Contact The Insurance Division at 775-687-0700 to confirm that the company is licensed. - 2.
-Ask how an insurance company prices Medigap policies.
-The manner in which they set the price affects how much you pay now and in the future.
+1. Contact the Insurance Division at 775-687-0700 to confirm that the company is licensed.

+2. Ask how an insurance company prices Medigap policies.
+The way they set the price affects how much you pay now and in the future.